MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/mac-troubleshoot-mode.md

 - Supported version of macOS for Microsoft Defender for Endpoint.
 - Microsoft Defender for Endpoint must be tenant-enrolled and active on the device.
 - Permissions for "Manage security settings in Security Center" in Microsoft Defender for Endpoint.
-- A device that is actively running Microsoft Defender for Endpoint, version or later.
+- A device that is actively running on Microsoft Defender for Endpoint, version 101.23092.0007 or later.

 ## Enable troubleshooting mode on macOS